 Customer service agents can quickly identify and fix technical problems with the aid of an internal knowledge base.

-They can refer to the troubleshooting guides or FAQ page for possible solutions and resolve the customer issue in a short period.
+They can refer to the troubleshooting guides or FAQ pages for possible solutions and resolve the customer issue in a short period.

-Additionally, the agents can publish and share the solutions as guides so that others can use it in future and ensure consistency.
+Additionally, the agents can publish and share the solutions as guides so that others can use them in future and ensure consistency.

 Promotes knowledge retention